What’s the Best Way to Move a Treadmill: Save Your Back

 Start by examining the equipment to gauge how much effort may be required to move it.
 How large is it?
 Does it come in multiple pieces?
 How sensitive is the technology involved?

-Suppose the equipment folds up and has wheels; congratulations!
+If you just discovered your treadmill folds up and has wheels; congratulations!
 While you may still need another person there to help with the weight of the equipment, your moving process just became much more straightforward.
 Just fold up the treadmill, clear a path, and relocate it.
 Remember that, even if you lucked out with wheels, it’s always important to wrap the equipment in packing material to protect it if you are moving houses.
+Wheels also won’t help you much if you have to deal with stairs.

 Suggested: How to safely store a treadmill